 Eat these cakes straight out of the oven!
 If you leave them in the ramekins for long, they will continue to cook and set more than you might like.

-This low carb chocolate lava cake is delicious enough, gooey enough and wonderfully chocolatey enough to create a romantic moment any day of the year.
+This keto lava cake is delicious enough, gooey enough and wonderfully chocolatey enough to create a romantic moment any day of the year.
 I imagine it would be great with a scoop of sugar-free low carb ice cream.

 ★ Tried this recipe?
 Give it a star rating below!★